Sloeber/arduino-eclipse-plugin/Eclipse update site/WebContent/fragments/how_to/work_with_teensy.md

 **Users of V3**
 Teensyduino 1.27 needs some modifications before you can use it.
-It is expected that TeensyDuino 1.28 will work without modifications.
+TeensyDuino 1.28 works without modifications.
 To get this to work add [teensyduino]/hardware/teensy to the additional hardware paths.

 Due to a bug in eclipse The file open dialogs on Mac don't let you access the package contents as you can do in Finder ([please vote for his bug](https://bugs.eclipse.org/bugs/show_bug.cgi?id=487534)).